prayansh/redis-proxy-java/README.md

 Learned a lot in the process, so didn't mind the time I took to learn Docker.

 # What I would do better
-I was a bit limited mostly due to time constraints.
-I started off by creating my own `LRUDoublyLinkedList` implementation which has a private Node class, which was my own wrongdoing.
-I tried creating this class as its own entity and decoupled it from the `RedisCache` class so much that it will definitely impact performance.
-In hindsight my LinkedList implementation is a bit confusing since the delete function is doing two things at a time, i.e. search and delete (due to my design decision as discussed above).
-I could have made this better by storing the Node rather than the CacheItem in the Map thus allowing me to delete using a node rather than the node content, reducing the process of iterating over the cache to find the appropriate one.
-This would be the first change to this implementation, if given time.
-I would also like to support storage of data structures, rather than just plain Strings.
+I was a bit limited mostly due to time constraint.
+I would really like to implement storage of data structures, rather than just plain Strings, which should be trivial enough but require more detailed analysis and changes in the cache structure.
+I would also try to move away from using spring boot for serving the application since it has a lot of dependencies which bloats the application jar.